williamDalston/schrodingers-cat-website/content/articles/qc-theory-002.md

 This is the Many-Worlds Interpretation (MWI) of quantum mechanics, proposed by physicist Hugh Everett in 1957.
 It's elegant.
 It's mind-bending.
 And here's what makes it remarkable: instead of wave functions collapsing when measured, they never collapse.
 The universe simply branches into parallel realities.

 Oh, and according to some surveys?
 About 50% of realist physicists favor it.
-It's not fringe science—it's mainstream.
+It's not fringe science it's mainstream.

 ## The Core Idea

 In the Copenhagen interpretation, when you measure a quantum particle in a superposition, the wave function collapses into a single state.
 The Many-Worlds interpretation eliminates collapse entirely.
-Instead, all possible outcomes happen—each in a separate, parallel universe.
+Instead, all possible outcomes happen each in a separate, parallel universe.

 If Schrödinger's cat is in a superposition of alive and dead, then:
 - In one universe, you open the box and find a living cat